curiouslearning/learn_by_doing/README.md

 Alright let's talk about some of the GUI tools.

-## Chrome Developer Tools
+## React Navigation
-As we continue talking about debugging let us also continue making a simple app that highlights some features of navigation in RN.
+Because I want to introduce [navigation](https://facebook.github.io/react-native/docs/navigation.html) too, I will focus on that for a little bit and then we will jump back to debugging tools.
+Let us also continue making a simple app that highlights some features of navigation in RN.
 We are going to add the following packages from react-native Image, Button, Dimensions.
 Your import should look like this:
 ```
 import {
   AppRegistry,